 New Zealand is also a country well placed geographically to take advantage of increasing trade with Asia and other Pacific Rim countries.
 New Zealand’s close trade and legal relationship with Australia gives businesses operating from New Zealand free access to a population of 24 million.
-This free trade relationship along with recent co-operation agreements with Singapore and Thailand, not to mention the recently agreed free trade agreement with the People’s Republic of China, have significantly increased the size of the New Zealand consumer market.
+This free trade relationship along with recent co-operation agreements with Singapore and Thailand, not to mention the free trade agreement with the People’s Republic of China, have significantly increased the size of the New Zealand consumer market.

 New Zealand also has a very fast and efficient business start-up regime.
-To establish a company, obtain the appropriate Inland Revenue Department registrations and commence business can all be done in a very short time and the procedures are considered to be some of the simplest and most straight forward of all the OECD nations.
-There are also very few restrictions placed on businesses operating in New Zealand with a freedom of choice in regard to the nature of the business, its size and its location.
+To establish a company, obtain the appropriate IRD registrations and commence business can all be done in a very short time and the procedures are considered to be some of the simplest and most straight forward of all the OECD nations.
+There are also very few restrictions placed on businesses operating in New Zealand with a freedom of choice in regard to the nature of the business, its size and location.

-New Zealand has as its the base monetary unit - the New Zealand dollar.
+New Zealand has as its base monetary unit – the New Zealand dollar.
 The dollar has a floating exchange rate and there are no restrictions on the amount of funds which may be brought into or taken out of New Zealand.

 New Zealand is a parliamentary democracy with power highly centralised in a one-chamber Parliament in the capital city of Wellington.
 General elections are held every three years under a “mixed member proportional” representation system.